punnasurya2000/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-This project is designed to recommend movies to users using a combination of advanced recommendation algorithms.
-It implements User-Based Collaborative Filtering (UBCF), Item-Based Collaborative Filtering (IBCF), and Hybrid Recommendation Systems to predict user preferences and recommend movies accordingly.
-A web interface built with Streamlit enables users to interact with the system effortlessly.
+This project implements a **Movie Recommendation System** using collaborative filtering, content-based filtering, and hybrid algorithms to suggest movies based on user preferences.
+The backend is powered by R scripts, and a Streamlit web app serves as the frontend.

 ---

 ## **Overview**

-Recommendation systems are essential for personalization in applications like movie streaming platforms.
-This project uses collaborative filtering, content-based filtering, and hybrid models to suggest movies based on user preferences, past interactions, and movie features.
+Recommendation systems are critical for platforms like Netflix, Amazon Prime, and YouTube to personalize user experiences.
+This project combines multiple recommendation techniques to predict movies a user might enjoy based on their viewing history and preferences.

-The project includes:
-- **Backend**: R scripts for recommendation logic.
-- **Frontend**: A Streamlit web app for user interaction.

 ---